Galway Ireland Tourism

 Ulsterbus, Bus Éireann and a number of privately bus companies offer cross border services to and from the Republic of Ireland.

-There are many ferry services to and from Great Britain and France as listed below:
+There are many ferry services to and from Great Britain and France which are listed below.

 • Norfolkline operate passenger services from Liverpool to Dublin.